thanosades/starlights-app/README.md

 # Starlights

-A fullstack MERN application where the user can add their favorite moments from their life and others can like or delete them.
+A MERN SPA where the user can add their favorite moments from their life and others can like or delete them.

 You can find the React application within `client` and the Node application within `server`.

-The frontend can be found at https://friendly-williams-506bd5.netlify.app/ and the backend at https://starlights-app.herokuapp.com/
+## Installation instructions
+Run `npm install` from inside both `client` and `server` folders.

 ## Things I learned/practiced
 - JavaScript
 - React
+- Redux
+- Material UI 5
 - Node/Express
 - Debugging React and Node applications using VS Code
 - Handling database authentication
 - REST
 - MongoDB (via mongoose)
-- Styling with Material UI (MUI)